Altered Book Ideas

 - masking tape

 - pockets / plastic dividers or other type of foil (to protect our working pages)

-If I would have to shortly summarize this DIY Vintage French Altered Book Journal, I would say…it’s all about the layers!
+If I would have to shortly summarize these altered book ideas, I would say…it’s all about the layers!
 And the texture!
 These two elements are key elements here and will help us create interest and add dimension to our journal.

 3-4.
 I chose a scrap piece of fruit mesh to create texture and I used a little bit of modeling paste to adhere it to my journal.
 I placed it in a corner using a fairly thick layer of modeling paste (I added the paste using a painters knife, but you can also use a credit card).
 Then I put the mesh pieces on top and using a Q-tip, I pressed the mesh net down, until it was almost embedded into the paste.